hexedwalnut/fen-ttrpg/content/core/chapters/actor-creation.md

 To create a player character (PC) you use the following steps:

 1. Pick a species and gain species specializations
-2. Pick an origin and gain origin specializations
+2. Pick an origin and gain origin specializations (pick languages)
 3. Determine initial talents for your skills
 4. Roll initial hit points
 5. Roll for starting money and buy equipment